ruslanmv/How-to-create-custom-Reinforcement-Learning-environment/README.md

+## Introduction

+The main OpenAI Gym class.
+It encapsulates an environment with arbitrary behind-the-scenes dynamics.
+An environment can be partially or fully observed.
+The main API methods that users of this class need to know are:

+- ​        step
+- ​        reset
+- ​        render
+- ​        close
+- ​        seed

+And set the following attributes:

+**action_space**: The Space object corresponding to valid actions

+ **observation_space**: The Space object corresponding to valid observations

+ **reward_range**: A tuple corresponding to the min and max possible rewards

+Note: a default reward range set to [-inf,+inf] already exists.
+Set it if you want a narrower range.
+The methods are accessed publicly as "step", "reset", etc..
+The non-underscored versions are wrapper methods to which we may add functionality over time.

 If you try doing a custom environment from the [official guide](https://github.com/openai/gym/blob/master/docs/creating-environments.md), chances are, you will start with building this file structure: